 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of DeVry University - Ohio, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At DeVry University - Ohio, approximately 82% of students took out student loans averaging $7,168 a year.
-That adds up to $28,672 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At DeVry University - Ohio, approximately 50% of students took out student loans averaging $6,996 a year.
+That adds up to $27,984 over four years for those students.

-The student loan default rate at DeVry University - Ohio is 11.2%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at DeVry University - Ohio is 8.6%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 Contact details for DeVry University - Ohio are given below.